-Ibrutinib is given as capsules.
-It is taken orally (by mouth).
-Always follow the advice of your doctor when taking ibrutinib.
+Ibrutinib is given as capsules which are taken orally (by mouth).
+Always follow the advice of your medical team when taking ibrutinib.
 You can usually take the capsules at home.
 Make sure you know how many capsules you should take – your recommended dose of ibrutinib is based on the type of lymphoma you have and your general health.
 Always follow the advice of your medical team when taking ibrutinib.

 - Never open the capsules.
 Do not break or chew the capsules or tablets.

 - Take the capsules at about the same time every day.

 - Check the information you are given to find out what you should do if you miss a dose.